ietf-wg-acme/acme/draft-ietf-acme.md

 1. Verify that the "token" value in the response matches the "token" field in the authorized key object in the challenge.
-2. Choose a subset of the N DVSNI iterations to check, according to local policy.
+2. Choose a subset of the N iterations to check, according to local policy.
 3. For each iteration, compute the Zi-value from the authorized keys object in the same way as the client.
 4. Open a TLS connection to the domain name being validated on the requested